 ECL are measured as an allowance equal to 12-month ECL for stage 1 assets, or lifetime ECL for stage 2 or stage 3 assets.
 An asset moves to stage 2 when its credit risk has increased significantly since initial recognition.
 IFRS 9 does not define what constitutes a significant increase in credit risk.
-In assessing whether the credit risk of an asset has significantly increased the Group takes into account qualitative and quantitative reasonable and supportable forward-looking information.
+In assessing whether the credit risk of an asset has significantly increased.
+The Group considers qualitative and quantitative reasonable and supportable forward-looking information.